lake-wg/edhoc/draft-ietf-lake-traces.md

     KEYSTREAM_2 = EDHOC_KDF( PRK_2e, 0, TH_2, plaintext_length ) =
                 = HKDF-Expand( PRK_2e, info, plaintext_length )

-where plaintext_length is the length in bytes of PLAINTEXT_2, and info for KEYSTREAM_2 is:
+where plaintext_length is the length in bytes of PLAINTEXT_2 in bytes, and info for KEYSTREAM_2 is:

     info =
     (